India’s most celebrated holiday, DIWALI, is on Monday, October 24th of this year.

-Families celebrate Diwali in their own fashion while keeping its historical significance close to heart.
-Common forms of celebration include lighting diyas (clay lamps), rangoli (floor decorations with colored powder, rice, and flowers), fireworks, family gatherings, exchanging of gifts and well wishes, and plenty of food and sweets.
+Families celebrate Diwali for five days in their own fashion while keeping its historical significance close to heart.
+Kids and adults alike enjoy dynamic festivities including fireworks, lighting diyas (clay lamps), rangoli (decorations with colored powder, rice, and flowers), family gatherings, exchanging gifts and blessings, and plenty of food and sweets.

 Diwali events for families | Crafts to do at home | Diwali food and sweets | Navratri events for families